nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - 1b.
 KonTActs detects that the new details provided is invalid.

     - 1b1.
-KonTActs rejects the request and shows an error message.
+KonTActs request for the correct input.
     - 1b2.
 User enters a new input.
     - Steps 1b1-1b2 are repeated until the input entered is correct.